 Upon completing the course students will be able to

-analyse in written English a given text in English in the field.
+analyse in written English a history text about the history of the United States.

 Examination is both oral and in writing.
 Grades used are either Fail, Pass, or Pass with Distinction.